Total cost of ownership

 Total cost of ownership (TCO) is a financial estimate intended to help buyers and owners determine the direct and indirect costs of a product or service.
-It is a management accounting concept that can be used in full cost accounting or even ecological economics where it includes social costs.
+It is a management accounting concept useful in full cost accounting or even ecological economics, where it includes social costs.
+TCO recognises that ownership costs are significantly greater than the cost of purchasing or acquiring a product.

 For manufacturing, as TCO is typically compared with doing business overseas, it goes beyond the initial manufacturing cycle time and cost to make parts.
 TCO includes a variety of cost of doing business items, for example, ship and re-ship, and opportunity costs, while it also considers incentives developed for an alternative approach.
 Incentives and other variables include tax credits, common language, expedited delivery, and customer-oriented supplier visits.

 Use of concept

-TCO, when incorporated in any financial benefit analysis, provides a cost basis for determining the total economic value of an investment.
+TCO, when incorporated into a financial benefit analysis, provides a cost basis for determining the total economic value of an investment.
 Examples include: return on investment, internal rate of return, economic value added, return on information technology, and rapid economic justification.

+The roots of this concept date at least back to the first quarter of the twentieth century.
+Many different methodologies and software tools have been developed to analyze TCO in various operational contexts.
 A TCO analysis includes total cost of acquisition and operating costs, as well as costs related to replacement or upgrades at the end of the life cycle.
 A TCO analysis is used to gauge the viability of any capital investment.
 An enterprise may use it as a product/process comparison tool.
 It is also used by credit markets and financing agencies.
 TCO directly relates to an enterprise's asset and/or related systems total costs across all projects and processes, thus giving a picture of the profitability over time.

+TCO analysis was popularized by the Gartner Group in 1987.

 Computer and software industries

-TCO analysis was popularized by the Gartner Group in 1987.
-The roots of this concept date at least back to the first quarter of the twentieth century.
-Many different methodologies and software tools have been developed to analyze TCO in various operational contexts.

 TCO is applied to the analysis of information technology products, seeking to quantify the financial impact of deploying a product over its life cycle.
 These technologies include software and hardware, and training.

 Technology deployment can include the following as part of TCO: